thomasboel/montra/README.md

 `mon group stop backend` will stop all the services in the group with the name `backend`.
 `mon group info backend` will list all the services in the group with the name `backend`.
 `mon group export` used for sharing group configurations with someone else.
-`mon group import "<export-output>"` import all groups from someone else's configuration.
+`mon group import '<export-output>'` import all groups from someone else's configuration.

 ## Packages